Federal Law on the Protection of Personal Data held by Private Parties (LFPDPPP) Mexico

 Exemptions

-• Data collected exclusively for personal or household use.
+• Personal data processed for purely personal or household use.

 Responsibilities for Businesses